How Much Does Stained Glass Repair Cost in 2025?

 Painting Damaged and Faded Stained Glass

-If you have faded stained glass or damaged paint, repainting faded or damaged stained glass costs between $100 and $300.
+If you have faded stained glass or damaged paint, repainting it costs between $100 and $300.
 Old paint can crack and may need to be removed to restore the colors.
-Repainting costs vary based on how much paint has faded or whether a design or the entire panel needs retouching.
+Repainting costs vary based on the extent of paint fading or whether a design or the entire panel requires retouching.

 Regrouting

 Regrouting a stained glass window costs between $200 and $500.
-Regrouting is delicate work, so it's best to have a pro handle it to prevent any damage.
-It involves removing the panel, which requires careful handling.
+Regrouting is a delicate task, so it's best to have a professional handle it to prevent any damage.
+It involves removing the panel, which requires careful handling and attention to detail.
 A local grout repair pro can do the grout work on a stained glass window.

 Cement Replacement

 If you need to replace the cement, stained glass cement costs between $200 and $500.
-Stained glass cement or stained glass putty costs $20 and can weatherproof a stained glass window.
+Stained glass cement, also known as stained glass putty, costs $20 and can weatherproof a stained glass window.
 Stained glass cement secures windowpanes and lead cames (which wrap around individual glass pieces and separate glass pieces as part of the design) to create a seal between the glass and the frame.

 Repairing Window Frame

 Repairing a stained glass window frame costs between $200 and $500.
 Your window frame repair costs will vary based on its current condition and whether it needs a complete or partial replacement.
-Stained glass window frame repair involves additional labor because of the fragile nature of stained glass windows.
+Stained glass window frame repair requires additional labor due to the fragile nature of stained glass windows.

 Cleaning

-Cleaning stained glass is a delicate task that costs between $300 and $600, depending on how much restoration is needed.
+Cleaning stained glass is a delicate task that costs between $300 and $600, depending on the extent of the restoration required.
 Professional cleaning is especially important for older or fragile pieces, and sometimes it's included as part of a restoration project.
 In some cases, each piece of stained glass needs to be cleaned individually to ensure it looks its best.

 Resoldering Joints

 Resoldering stained glass joints costs between $500 and $1,500.
-The glass around the joint needs removal, and the joint needs scoring before soldering can begin.
+The glass around the joint needs to be removed, and the joint needs to be scored before soldering can begin.
 Soldering is precise work, and the entire project can take time to complete, especially if you have several joints to repair.

 Replacing Reinforcing Bars